RayhanAsadel/Algeo02-19141/README.md

 * Stemming dan Lemmatizing

 ## Setup
-Describe how to install / setup your local environement / add link to demo version.
+Describe how to install / setup your local environement / how to run app.py
 * install pip (if not already installed)
 	* https://phoenixnap.com/kb/install-pip-windows
 * if Pip already installed: